 How many guides are there in Turkey?

-There are more than 9,000 guides that are officially licensed and actively doing this job as their life.
+There are more than 9,000 guides that are officially licensed and actively doing this job.

 Can I find a guide for my travel style?

 As noted earlier, guiding is a never-ending study.
-That is another reason that matches the character of those who are eager to learn for their lifetime.
+That is another reason that matches the character of those eager to learn for their lifetime.

-Since travel became broader and way before people started to look for themed-travel, either as a personal interest or coded genetically, a tour guide can also be:
+Since travel became broader and way before people started to look for the themed trip, either as a personal interest or coded genetically, a tour guide can also be:

 - Family traveler